What is a Consumer Proposal in Canada? (2022)

 How can I reduce my debt with a consumer proposal?

 Unfortunately, the is no single answer to this question.
 Consumer proposals are unique to each person because they depend on the debt of the individual.
-You can realistically reduce your debt by between 20% to 80%, with a number around 50% being the average.
+You can often reduce your debt by between 20% to 80%.

 To find how much of your debt you can reduce, your LIT will look into specific details of your circumstances, including: